cwi-swat/ocaml-operator-ambiguity-experiment/README.md

 This repository reports on the experiment we did on validating the grammar transformation for implementing operator priority and associativity rules.

-Directory structure:
+### Directory structure:

-modified-ocaml-astprinter: the modified printast.ml (printbrackets.ml) which prints the bracketed form the AST.
+1. modified-ocaml-astprinter: the modified printast.ml (printbrackets.ml) which prints the bracketed form the AST.
 Build instructions can be found in run.sh.

-ocaml.4.00.1: contains the source files in the OCaml test suite.
+2. ocaml.4.00.1: contains the source files in the OCaml test suite.

+### Method
-For this study, we only considered .ml files (The following commands should be executed in the ocaml.4.00.1 folder)
+For this study, we only considered the .ml files:

 ```
 > find . -iname "*.ml" | wc -l
 387
 ```
+(The commands should be executed in the ocaml.4.00.1 folder, i.e., . = ocaml.4.00.1)

 We have not considered the files in the tool-ocaml folder of the test suite, as they only contain only source code comments that document expected output (assembler code) of the compiler.